Are you on the right help page?

 Select the Reverse this rule option.

-Issues that move from “To do” to “Awaiting design” can only move back to “To do”.
+work items that move from “To do” to “Awaiting design” can only move back to “To do”.

-Issues that move from “In progress” to “Awaiting design” can only move back to “In progress”.
+work items that move from “In progress” to “Awaiting design” can only move back to “In progress”.

-Restrict who can move an issue
+Restrict who can move a work item

-The issue’s assignee.
+The work item’s assignee.

-The issue’s reporter.
+The work item’s reporter.

 A user of your choice.